hsnlab/escape/pox/ext/doc/source/index.rst

 .. warning::

-  Only the standard CPython interpreter and supported!
+  Only the standard CPython interpreter is supported!

 If you want to use a different and separated Python version check the Virtual Environment section below.